OpenIsolation/OpenIsolation/README.md

 Goals:
 - [ ] Reverse-engineer the libraries.
-- [ ] Get the libraries compiling successfully.
+- [ ] Start building tools around the reverse-engineered library code.
 - [ ] Reverse-engineer the game code.
 - [ ] Get the libraries linked into the game binary.
 - [ ] Get the game code compiling successfully.